 Description: Tfswctrl.exe is not essential for Windows and will often cause problems.
 The tfswctrl.exe file is located in a subfolder of C:\Windows\System32 or sometimes in a subfolder of C:\ (typically C:\WINDOWS\system32\dla\).

 Known file sizes on Windows 10/8/7/XP are 127,035 bytes (40% of all occurrences), 122,941 bytes and 18 more variants.

 There is no description of the program.
 The tfswctrl.exe file is not a Windows core file.
 The program has no visible window.
 The software is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run).
-You can uninstall this program in the Control Panel.
-Therefore the technical security rating is 50% dangerous, however you should also read the user reviews.
+The file is an unknown file in the Windows folder.
+Therefore the technical security rating is 52% dangerous, however you should also read the user reviews.